syenkoc/evolution/README.md

 ### Selection
 Selection determines how the optimizer chooses between two candidates.
-The only provided, and thus default, implementation implements Deb's selection criteria.
+The only provided, and thus default, implementation uses Deb's selection criteria.
 When comparing two candidates, these rules are:
 * If both candidates are in violation, select the candidate with the lower violation value.
 * If one candidates is in violation but the other is not, select the